MaStadel/QualitativeCodingAppLorentzWorkshop/README.md

 (such as feelings or who the activity was with).
 Our codes have a hierarchical structure and are therefore displayed in different colors.

+This app was build as part of the project “Assessing Daily Life
+Activities: Comparing Predefined Categories with the Qualitative Analysis of Open-Ended Responses in Experience Sampling Methodology (ESM)” Marie Stadel, Anna Langener, Laura Bringmann.

 ![](Images/Example_app1.jpg)

 The codes appear interactively as you type.